Widewall Public School

 The new school building was officially opened in 1990 and is currently described as including the Hope Community Centre and a Healthy Living Centre.
 The latter is housed in the old school building.
 The former relates to providing community rooms and the activities of the South Ronaldsay Community Association, which is based there.
 According to the Orkney Islands Council website and government statistics, the school is named ‘Hope Primary School’.

 Alongside provision for years 1 to 6, the school provides nursery facilities.
-Recent Scottish School Roll and Locations data categorise the school as being in ‘a very remote rural area’, and lists it as having 54 pupils on the school roll (data.gov.uk, 2025, click for details).
+Recent Scottish School Roll and Locations data categorise the school as being in ‘a very remote rural area’ and list it as having 54 pupils on the school roll (data.gov.uk, 2025, click for details).
 The school also has a large playing field, good parking, and is accessible.

 The headteacher for this school also manages Burray Primary School.
 The associated secondary school is Kirkwall Grammar School.